cwinpy/cwinpy/paper/paper.md

 # Validation

-To validate CWInPy extensive testing against previous codes has been performed and is provided with the [documentation](https://cwinpy.readthedocs.io/en/latest/).
+To validate CWInPy, extensive testing against previous codes has been performed and is provided with the [documentation](https://cwinpy.readthedocs.io/en/latest/).
 CWInPy has been used to successfully extract simulated signals directly added into the LIGO data [@2017PhRvD95f2002B] as well as multiple signals simulated via software.